Not Yet Implemented

 }

-Again, this will happily compile, but unlike the null
+Again, this will happily compile, but unlike the null the returned zero may

 not even be distinguishable from a valid value (unless whatever code calls this